Maheswarikarthi/Autonomous-defence-system-using-aircraft-detection/README.md

 ## Features
 <!--List the features of the project as shown below-->
 •	Consistent, simple and extensible API.

 •	Minimal structure - easy to achieve the result without any frills.

 •	It supports multiple platforms and backends.

 •	It is user friendly framework which runs on both CPU and GPU.

 •	Highly scalability of computation.

 ## Requirements
 <!--List the requirements of the project as shown below-->
-Software Requirements:
+## Software Requirements:
- Operating System	 : Windows / Linux
+•Operating System	 : Windows / Linux

-	Simulation Tool  	 : Anaconda with Jupyter Notebook 	Language		: Python
+•Simulation Tool  	 : Anaconda with Jupyter Notebook

+•Language		: Python

-Hardware requirements:
+## Hardware requirements:
-	Processor   		: Intel i3
+•Processor   		: Intel i3

-	Hard disk  		: minimum 400 GB
+•Hard disk  		: minimum 400 GB

-	RAM         		: minimum 4 GB
+•RAM         		: minimum 4 GB

 ## System Architecture
 <!--Embed the system architecture diagram as shown below-->